Experience the Biodiversity Hotspot in Atlantic Canada

-Choose how you will participate: attend seminars, head out on your own, or team up with scientists to record as many species of plants and animals as you possibly can.
+Join the organised activities or head out on your own to record as many species of plants and animals as you possibly can.
 It’s a whole new way for you and your family to connect with nature and with Kejimkujik!

 We Want Your Nature Observations!